 - Human Services: Associate of Applied Science Degree

 - Human Services: Addiction Studies: One-Year Certificate

-- Human Services: Case Aide: Pathways Certificate
+- Human Services: Case Aide: Pathway Certificate

-- Human Services: Addiction Treatment: Pathways Certificate
+- Human Services: Addiction Treatment: Pathway Certificate

 Residents of WA, ID, NV, and CA

 If you are from Washington, Idaho, Nevada, or California, you pay Oregon resident tuition rates.
 That's a big discount!
 You might also be interested in what life is like around UCC.
 Find out.

 Money for College